Joanne Cantwell

-Joanne Cantwell (born 30 September 1979) is an Irish sports presenter.
+Joanne Cantwell (born 30 September 1979) is an Irish sports presenter and journalist.

-Personal life
+Early life and education

-Cantwell was raised in Dublin, one of five daughters.
+Cantwell was raised in Dublin and is one of five sisters.
 She studied journalism at Dublin City University.
-Cantwell is married with two daughters and lives in Ongar, County Dublin.
+She is married, has two daughters, and lives in Ongar, County Dublin.

-Sporting career
+Sporting background

-Cantwell participated in a number of competitive sports from her early teens.
-She played ladies' Gaelic football for the Dublin county team, and was part of the team that won Dublin's first-ever senior Leinster Ladies Senior Football Championship (Incorrect).
-She was named Young Dublin Player of the Year in 1997 and was an All-Star nominee in 1998.
+Cantwell participated in several competitive sports during her teenage years.
+She played ladies' Gaelic football for the Dublin county team.
+She was named Young Dublin Player of the Year in 1997 and received an All-Star nomination in 1998.

 Journalism career

 Cantwell began her journalism career while still in university, covering weekend sport on radio station FM104.
-In 2001, she joined the independent Irish channel TV3, where she produced news bulletins and presented the Sports Tonight show.
+In 2001, she joined the independent Irish channel TV3, where she worked as a producer on news bulletins and presented the programme Sports Tonight.

-She then joined state broadcaster RTÉ.
-Cantwell is the presenter of weekly rugby magazine programme Against the Head on RTÉ2, and was also a match reporter on Premier Soccer Saturday.
-During the summer months, Cantwell began working as a reporter on The Sunday Game, Raidió Teilifís Éireann's main Gaelic games television programme shown on RTÉ2 every Sunday during the Football Championship and Hurling Championship seasons.
+She later joined RTÉ, Ireland's national broadcaster.
+Cantwell has presented and reported across a range of sports programming, including the weekly former rugby magazine programme Against the Head on RTÉ2, and contributed as a match reporter on Premier Soccer Saturday.
+During the summer months, she was working as a reporter on The Sunday Game, Raidió Teilifís Éireann's flagship Gaelic games programme aired on RTÉ2 every Sunday during the All-Ireland Football and Hurling Championships.

-In April 2016, Cantwell was the first woman to anchor RTÉ's coverage of the Champions League.

-In February 2018, Cantwell was named as the new presenter of The Sunday Game following studio host Michael Lyster's retirement from RTÉ at the end of the 2018 GAA season.
+In April 2016, Cantwell became the first woman to anchor RTÉ's UEFA Champions League coverage.
+In February 2018, she was announced as the new studio presenter of The Sunday Game, succeeding Michael Lyster following his retirement at the end of the 2018 GAA season.

 I kid you not.
 I was also told that Joanne Cantwell had lost confidence in my abilities as an analyst.